Tabular Foundation Models Can Do Survival Analysis: Metrics

-where ${G}(t)$ is the censoring function at time $t$; see Eq.~\eqref{eqn:censored_survival}.
-We evaluate Eq.~\eqref{eqn:AUCest} at $t_k$ for $k \in \{1, \dots, K-1\}$, and compute a weighted average of the resulting AUCs, using the estimated survival function as weights
+where ${G}(t)$ is the censoring function at time $t$; see display~\eqref{eqn:censored_survival}.
+We evaluate display~\eqref{eqn:AUCest} at $t_k$ for $k \in \{1, \dots, K-1\}$, and compute a weighted average of the resulting AUCs, using the estimated survival function as weights

-where $w_{t_k} = \hat S(t_{k-1})-\hat S(t_{k})$, and $\hat{S}(t)$ is the Kaplan-Meier estimator of the marginal survival function: $S(t) \triangleq \PP (T_i > t)$ \cite{kaplan1958nonparametric}.
+where $w_{t_k} = \hat S(t_{k-1})-\hat S(t_{k})$, and $\hat{S}(t)$ is the Kaplan-Meier estimator of the marginal survival function: $S(t) \triangleq \PP (T_i > t)$ \citep{kaplan1958nonparametric}.